BE5058 - Metabolism (2023/24)

 Balance of independent study and scheduled teaching activity

 Students will be provided with the opportunity to acquire knowledge of the subject matter through a variety of teacher led activities and self-directed study.
-Teacher-led activities will include traditional and interactive lectures (22 hours), problem solving and revision tutorials (9 hours), and practicals (4 hours).
-Theoretical and practical problems will be employed to assist students in the development of their analytical and problem solving capabilities.
-Students will be given access to formative on-line quizzes (20 hours).
+Teacher-led activities will include traditional and interactive lectures, problem solving and revision tutorials, and practicals.
+Theoretical and practical problems will be employed to assist students in the development of their analytical and problem-solving capabilities.
+Students will be given access to formative on-line quizzes.

 Students' ability to handle and interpret information will be encouraged through laboratory based investigations taken over several weeks and the guided use of expected directed reading of additional literature on the subject, video material and other learning resources.